 The Open University has taught me lots of things.
 It has shown me that education is a wonderful thing.
 It’s opened up new insights and I think differently now.
 And it’s made me think about my life.
-The Open University has taught me that I am worth something.Jackie Westlake, Nursing student (Mental Health Branch)
+The Open University has taught me that I am worth something.Jackie Westlake

 Do you want to become a registered nurse?
-If you already work in health care, the Open University’s NMC-approved Pre-registration nursing programme could be the answer.
-It enables you to stay in work while you study – provided you have the support of your employer, who sponsors you throughout.
+If you already work in healthcare, the Open University’s BSc (Honours) Nursing could be the answer.

 The opportunities for my future are endless